CMSC315-S2-Spring-2025/CMSC315-S2-Spring-2025.github.io/syllabus.md

 * **Instructor:** Dr. Doug Szajda
 * **Email:** [dszajda@richmond.edu](mailto:dszajda@richmond.edu)
 * **Office Hours:** (Jepson 219)
-  * Tue 1:30PM - 2:30PM
-  * Fri 1:00PM - 2:00PM
+  * TBD -- I will discuss this in lecture so we can agree on times that work for you.
-  * and by appointment (email me or catch me before or after class to schedule)
+  * Non-scheduled times by appointment (email me or catch me before or after class to schedule)
+  * You should also feel free to drop by my office.
-* **Prerequisites:** CMSC 221 with a minimum grade of C- (See [computer science curriculum](https://cs.richmond.edu/Academics/courses/index.html))
+* **Prerequisites:** CMSC 221 and CMSC 222, both with a minimum grade of C- (See [computer science curriculum](https://cs.richmond.edu/Academics/courses/index.html))

 ### Meeting Times

 ## Class/Lab Info
-* Lecture (Jeppson 103A)
+* Lecture (Jepson 103B)
   * Tue 12:00PM - 1:15PM
   * Thr 12:00PM - 1:15PM
-* Lab (Jespson 103A)
+* Lab (Jespson 103B)
   * Fri 12:00PM - 12:50PM

 ### Course Staff
 - Dr. Doug Szajda - Instructor
-- Padmaja Karki - Lab Assistant
-- Maggie Song - Grader
-- Aris Karamustafić - Course Mentor

 ## Course Details

-### Welcome to Software Systems Development!
+### Welcome to Algorithms!

 Your dedication and hard work have led you to this moment; you belong here.
 Congratulations on your achievements, and welcome to the course.
 I am thrilled to have you here and am looking forward to a semester filled with growth, learning, and success.
 Together, we will explore, create, and innovate.
 Let's make this an outstanding semester for everyone!

 ### Course Description

-Introduction to techniques necessary for development of large-scale software systems.
-Topics include the development life cycle; design considerations including OOP, patterns, reuse, and usability; repository management; testing, debugging, and static/dynamic analysis; and group work.
-Also includes introduction to Unix/Linux environments, and to the C++ programming language, including classes, inheritance, and polymorphism; pointers and dynamic memory allocation; and the C++ Standard Template Library (STL).
+This is a one unit course on computer algorithms.
+We will discuss and participate in the design and analysis of algorithms (and sometimes their associated data structures).
+This is among other things a course in advanced problem solving.
+Algorithms will be motivated by examples from several application domains, including (but not limited to) operating systems, compilers, machine learning, networks, security, bioinformatics, graphics, and computational geometry.
+Some topics will not be revealed in advance, but instead will be revealed at the time they are covered so that you are able to have a true problem solving experience.
+(In English: If you read about some of these topics beforehand, then you're not really solving the problem but instead just repeating the solution).

 ### Learning Outcomes
 By the end of this course, you will: